hbryan47/SafePlan/safeplan/Heathers Files/README.md

 ---
 Brainstormed and Designed layout of the App

-Chose the framworks for the App
+Chose the framworks, programs and dependencies needed for the App

 Proof Read and Edited the Proposal